oasisprotocol/old-docs/src/operators/maintenance/adding-removing-nodes.md

 Adding a node is a simple operation that is directly supported by the `oasis-node` binary.
-For this operation you'll need to have initialized a new node and you'll need to have the `node_genesis.json` file in order to add it to the entity descriptor.
+For this operation you'll need to have initialized a new node, and you'll need to have the `node_genesis.json` file in order to add it to the entity descriptor.

 Assuming that the `node_genesis.json` is at